base-org/web/apps/base-docs/docs/tools/thirdweb-sdk.md

 # thirdweb SDK

-thirdweb SDK is a library that enables developers to build web3 applications and interact with any EMV-compatible blockchain.
+thirdweb SDK is a library that enables developers to build web3 applications and interact with any EVM-compatible blockchain.

 You can use the thirdweb SDK to build apps and interact with smart contracts deployed on the Base network.